 Am I required to have on-hook insurance?

-You might be required to carry a certain amount of on-hook insurance in order to operate your business.
-For example, you might need somewhere between $50,000 – $100,000 of coverage, meaning that you need at least that much on-hook insurance in order to run your business.
+You might be required to carry a certain amount of on-hook insurance in order to operate your business, meaning that you need at least that much on-hook insurance in order to run your business.
 The requirement for on-hook insurance varies from state to state, so it’s important to check what it is in your state.

 How to save money on on-hook insurance.